 - Funding provider(s)Student Finance England

 What it coversYou can apply for a loan of up to £10,280 (2017/18 amount) as a contribution towards your course and living costs.

 - you have to be studying a taught or research Master’s course,

 - you have to be under 60 at the start of the first academic year of your course, and

 If you’re studying full time your course can last for one or two years.
 If you’re studying part time your course must be two years (for the equivalent one year full-time course) or up to four years (for the equivalent two year full-time course).If you’re an EU national, but don’t normally live in England you may be able to get a Postgraduate Loan for a Master’s course in England.

-*The Governments of Scotland, Wales and Northern Ireland have introduced Postgraduate Loans for UK students who are normally resident in Scotland, Wales and Northern Ireland.
-Applications are expected to open online in June 2017 and loans can be granted to study at any UK university (except Scotland - loan eligibility for students studying outside Scotland are limited to those courses that are not offered at a Scottish University).
+*The Governments of Northern Ireland, Scotland and Wales have introduced Postgraduate Loans for UK students who are normally resident in Northern Ireland (tuition fee only), Scotland and Wales.
+Applications are now open and loans can be granted to study at any UK university (except Scotland - loan eligibility for students studying outside Scotland are limited to those full-time courses that are not offered at a Scottish University).

 More information can be found on The Student Room website.